Vinton Depot Museum

 For most Iowans, that way of life was about growing corn, we knew how to grow it and we knew those rails would carry that corn to those who wanted it.
 We also knew a climb aboard could take us to far away places, and return us home again to our loved ones waiting.
 But it goes without saying that not every train carried, shall we say “above-board” passengers.
 Yes, there were many a hobo that rode in and out of Vinton in search of work, a place to camp, and hopefully a bit of Mulligan’s Stew.
 Evidence of this is tucked under the roof of The Depot’s porch.
 Look closely at the small weathered shed and you’ll see the tell-tale signs hobos left to mark the way for those who would follow.
 Inscriptions used to communicate the whereabouts of a place to sleep, areas of danger, and where to find food.

 If you’ve never seen the hobo markings or entered The Depot don’t let the opportunity slip by without peeking in.
-The foundation is dressed with Iowa limestone and the bricks fired right here in Benton County.
-Stroll through the arched port cochere and out onto the covered porch and envision the trains rolling in, passengers milling about, waiting to greet loved ones and waving farewell to others.
-Step through the doors onto the marble terrazzo tile floor and experience a glimpse of what travel was like a century ago.
+The foundation is dressed with limestone dolomite from Postville, Iowa and the bricks fired right here in Benton County at Shellsburg.
+Stroll through the arched port cochere and out onto the covered platform and envision the trains rolling in, passengers milling about, waiting to greet loved ones and waving farewell to others.
+Step through the doors onto the terrazzo tile floor and experience a glimpse of what travel was like a century ago.
 Notice the tin ceiling crafted right here in Vinton, the thick oak wainscoting that hugs the walls, and the classic “egg and dart” moulding setting the tone of the last century throughout the building.
 There’s also the dispatcher’s room, a telegraph desk (above which still hangs the original porcelain lamp), and plenty of passenger train mementos including timetables, railroad rules and regulations, as well as menus, uniforms, and fare tables.

 Don’t let another year go by without experiencing history first hand, sharing it with a child, or rekindling your memories with a glimpse into yesteryear.
 The Society’s goal is to preserve the past, not just to offer a visit to The Depot or the other local historical sites, but to be able to walk away with an experience that sparks a story in our minds.
-When you come for the Farmer’s Market that’s held at The Depot during the summer months, don’t walk away without inhaling the history surrounding you.
 Let the wobbly brick walkway lead you into another time where steam from the train swirls around your feet and the far off whistle blows.

-Money is currently being raised to fund a new roof for The Depot.
-If you would like to contribute to this fund, please click the donate button above in the menu bar.
-If you would like more in-depth detail regarding the information in this article or becoming a member of the Benton County Historical Society please email or follow us on Facebook.
+If you would like more in-depth detail regarding the information in this article or becoming a member of the Benton County Historical Society please email firstname.lastname@example.org or follow us on Facebook.